 The views and opinions expressed by speakers and presenters in connection with Art Restart are their own, and not an endorsement by the Thomas S. Kenan Institute for the Arts and the UNC School of the Arts.
+This interview has been edited for length and clarity.

 Marin Alsop is one of the world’s most accomplished and respected symphonic conductors.
 She recently assumed the title of Music Director Laureate and OrchKids Founder of the Baltimore Symphony Orchestra after having led the renowned institution through a 14-year tenure that included its first European tour in 13 years, multiple award-winning recordings and more than two dozen world premieres.
 In 2020 she was also named Chief Conductor and Curator of Chicago’s Ravinia Festival, a position she’ll maintain as she continues her tenure as Chief Conductor of the ORF Vienna Radio Symphony Orchestra and as she enjoys the title of Conductor of Honour of Brazil’s São Paulo Symphony Orchestra after having led it as its Music Director for seven years.